 Materials used in construction – specifically there is a risk of modern slavery in the upstream supply chain where constituent parts of materials that Crest Nicholson procure directly from tier-one suppliers are produced outside the UK and Europe where there may be less stringent employer and human rights legislation.

 Policies relating to Slavery and Human Trafficking

-The Group has a number of policies that set out our approach to the identification and prevention of unethical practices, and support our efforts to ensure that slavery and human trafficking are not taking place in our business or our supply chain.
+The Group has numerous policies that set out our approach to the identification and prevention of unethical practices and that support our efforts to ensure that slavery and human trafficking are not taking place in our business or supply chain.

-For our procurement and technical teams, there will be particular focus on those areas under their control where a risk of modern slavery may exist.
+Following the successful roll-out of the e-learning for production teams, we are exploring further training for our procurement teams, where there will be particular focus on those areas under their control where the risk of modern slavery exists.

-Finally, Crest Nicholson will continue to review potential mitigation measures that will complement our current policies and procedures, in order to mitigate the risk of instances of modern slavery occurring through our supply chain.
+Crest Nicholson will continue to review potential mitigation measures that will complement our current policies and procedures in order to mitigate the risk of instances of modern slavery occurring through our supply chain.